Ask. Learn. Improve

 • Reduced vendor coordination errors

-6. Compliance Simplification
+6. Compliance simplification

 Problem: Each region has different regulatory requirements